thymeleaf/thymeleaf-docs/Using-Thymeleaf.md

-13 Some more pages for our grocery
+14 Some more Pages for our Grocery
 ==================================

 Now we know a lot about using Thymeleaf, we can add some new pages to our